Kronstadt rebellion: Growing discontent and opposition

 By January 1921, Raskolnikov had lost real control of fleet management because of his disputes with Zinoviev and held his position only formally.
 The sailors revolted in Kronstadt, officially deposing Raskolnikov from office.
-On February 15, 1921, an opposition group within the Bolshevik party itself passed a critical resolution at a party conference with Bolshevik delegates from the Baltic Fleet.
+On 15 February 1921, an opposition group within the Bolshevik party itself passed a critical resolution at a party conference with Bolshevik delegates from the Baltic Fleet.
 This resolution harshly criticized the fleet's administrative policy, accusing it of removing power from the masses and most active officials, and becoming a purely bureaucratic body.
 It demanded the democratization of party structures and warned that if there were no changes there could be a rebellion.

 Troop morale was low, with sailors discouraged by inactivity, supply and ammunition shortages, the administrative crisis, and the impossibility of leaving the service.
-The temporary increase in sailors' licenses following the end of fighting with anti-Soviet forces has also undermined the mood of the fleet: protests in cities and the crisis in the countryside over government seizures and a ban on trade personally affected the sailors who temporarily returned to their homes.
+The temporary increase in sailors' licenses following the end of fighting with anti-Soviet forces also undermined the mood of the fleet: protests in cities and the crisis in the countryside over government seizures and a ban on trade personally affected the sailors who temporarily returned to their homes.
 The sailors had discovered the country's grave situation after months or years of fighting for the government, which triggered a strong sense of disillusionment.
 The number of desertions increased abruptly during the winter of 1920–1921.